KDE/documentation-kstars-docs-kde-org/user_manual/fits-viewer-livestacker.rst

     -  Save Settings Button.
 This saves the configuration of the Live Stacker to disk.

+    -  Help button: Launches web documentation for Live Stacker.

     Calibration Settings:

+    This section changes depending on whether single channel or multi-channel mode is selected.
+    In single channel mode there is 1 dark and 1 flat associated with the stack dir.
+In multi-channel mode there is a dark and flat associated with each of the 4 stack dirs: Red, Green, Blue and Luminance.

     -  Master Dark: Blank or pathname to a Master Dark .fits file to be used to calibrate subs.